 3. William Harrison: 'The Description of England' (orig.
 1587) (ed.
 Georges Edelen, Folger Shakespeare Library, 1994), p.274.

 At one time it was thought that the battle of Assandun in 1016 was fought near Hadstock, rather than at Ashingdon.
 This apparently led to the tradition that a small piece of grazing land at TL567452 was cursed.
-This spot, where Bartlow Road turns at a right-angle just outside the village, came to be known as Traitors’ Field, as it was where Eadric Streona turned his men away from the battle in betrayal of the English, and it was forever after unlucky to plough this field.
+This spot, where Bartlow Road turns at a right-angle just outside the village, and meets an old track called Chalky Lane, came to be known as Traitors’ Field, as it was where Eadric Streona turned his men away from the battle in betrayal of the English, and it was forever after unlucky to plough this field.